BetterToBest/research-hub/contributing.md

 | `commercial` | A fake ad / infomercial / campaign-spot script |
 | `debate` | A scripted back-and-forth exchange (cable-news pundits, etc.) |

-No memes — this page is text only.
-Meme concepts go elsewhere (Imgflip).

 ---

 ## Required structure